BC-Engine-Team/BC-Engine-Selenium/.github/readme.md

 In the project directory, you can run:

+### `npm i`

+This will reinstall the dependencies for this repository in order to use the lastest features.

 ### `npm test`

 This will start all the tests available in the project.